LOCAL LIST: Closures, cancellations and postponed events due to coronavirus

 • The Carolina Cup steeplechase races in Camden scheduled for March 28 were scrapped for only the second time in more than 80 years.

 • The Minor League Baseball season will be delayed due to the coronavirus outbreak, affecting the Augusta GreenJackets.
 The GreenJackets, based at SRP Park in North Augusta, is a minor league team affiliated with the San Francisco Giants.
+Effective March 16, SRP Park will be closed to all visitors.
+The stadium is operating with a skeleton team to sanitize the venue.
+All full-time staff will be working from home as directed by management.
+This includes postponement of the ticket pick-up party on March 28.
 A schedule on the team’s website lists April 9 as the team’s first game against the Columbia Fireflies in Columbia.
 The first home game for the team is currently set for April 16 against the Rome Braves.
 A news release from Minor League Baseball states that it will work with Major League Baseball to resume play as soon as it is safe to do so.

 • The Volvo Car Open announced Thursday that its tournament, the largest women’s only pro tennis event in North America, will not be played this year.
 It was set for April 4-12 and ready to celebrate its 20th year in Charleston.